What Does "Likelihood of the Training Data" Actually Mean?

 Overthinking: “Why is it called ‘likelihood’ if it’s not really a probability?”

-The simple truth: It is a probability—just not a probability over data or parameters.
-It’s the probability of the observed labels, computed using the model’s current parameter values.
-The name “likelihood” helps us remember we’re viewing it as a function of \(\theta\).
+It is a probability—specifically the probability of the observed labels computed using the model’s current parameter values.
+The term “likelihood” indicates that it is viewed as a function of the parameters \(\theta\) rather than the data.

 Overthinking: “Does maximizing likelihood mean the model will memorize the training data?”